chris17453/retainingwall/README.md

 - Wall is 5 to 3 feet in height
 - Allan Block / AB collection 8”x18”x12”
 - #57 stone approximately 14 ton.
 Filled from top of first course to approximately 8” to 16” below top of wall.
-- crusher run approximately 3.5 ton approximately 6” thick
 - perforated pipe along base of wall for drainage.
-Exits in 3 locations above base block.
+Exits in 3 locations above base block

 ## Documents